ArkS0001/British_Airways/README.md

 Customers who book a flight with BA will experience many interaction points with the BA brand.
 Understanding a customer's feelings, needs, and feedback is crucial for any business, including BA.

 This first task is focused on scraping and collecting customer feedback and reviewing data from a third-party source and analysing this data to present any insights you may uncover.

+British Airways Data Science Job Simulation on Forage - February 2024

+ * Completed a simulation focussing on how data science is a critical component of British Airways success
+ * Scraped and analysed customer review data to uncover findings
+ * Built a predictive model to understand factors that influence buying behaviour